haddocking/haddock24-json-editor/README.md

 # For linux users:

 open terminal, navigate to your map of choice.
+If you already have git you can skip the first step

 Just copy pasta the commands below into your terminal.
 Say Y if it asks you a Y/n question.

 ```
-sudo apt install git
+sudo apt-get install git
 ```

 ```